lxndio/aas-benchmark/README.md

 #### Text From File

-It is possible to load a text as a UTF-8 string from a file by using `--textfromfile`:
+It is possible to load a text as a UTF-8 string from a file by using `--tf`:

 ```
-aas-benchmark naive ... --textfromfile text.txt
+aas-benchmark naive ... --tf text.txt
 ```

 This would load the content of the file `text.txt` as the text.

 ### Specifying a Pattern Source

+Below, all possible arguments for specifying a pattern source are listed.
+Note that the names of those arguments all follow the same naming convention:

+`--` + `p` + Random? + Source

+Random is denoted with `r`, if necessary.
+The source is denoted with another single letter as listed below.

+For example, to generate a **p**attern **r**andomly chosen from **t**ext, you would use the argument `--prt`.

 #### Pattern From Fixed Position in Text

-To use a pattern from a fixed position in the given text, set the `--patternfromtext` argument:
+To use a pattern from a fixed position in the given text, set the `--pt` argument:

 ```
-aas-benchmark naive ... --patternfromtext 10..15
+aas-benchmark naive ... --pt 10..15
 ```

 This would take as the pattern the characters at positions 10 to 14 from the given text.
 Notice that the upper bound is exclusive.

 #### Pattern(s) From Random Position in Text

-To use a pattern from a random position in the given text, set the `-p` or `--randompatternfromtext` argument:
+To use a pattern from a random position in the given text, set the `-p` or `--prt` argument:

 ```
 aas-benchmark naive ... -p 10